canonical/ubuntu-cloud-docs/aws/aws-how-to/kubernetes/deploy-ubuntu-pro-cluster.rst

     .. group-tab:: With FIPS

-        When enabling FIPS, a reboot of the underlying node is required.
-If this reboot is done after the cluster is created, in rare cases, it might result in the node being flagged as defective (`troubleshooting options`_).
-For this reason, the most reliable way to deploy an Ubuntu Pro EKS cluster is to build a custom Ubuntu Pro AMI (with `Packer`_) and use it during cluster creation until this `issue`_ is resolved.
+        When enabling FIPS, the most reliable way to deploy an Ubuntu Pro EKS cluster is to build a custom Ubuntu Pro AMI (with `Packer`_) and use it during cluster creation.

         **Caveats:**